Awam (film): Plot

 Captain Amar Kumar of the Indian army lives with his father, Ram, and mother, Saraswati.
 Ram has been associated with top freedom fighters during India's struggle for independence from the British.
-Almost all of these freedom fighters had taken advantage of their involvement and have taken up important positions in India's administration, and these include Jagrathan and Mohanlal, while others like Vaisakh Ansari and Ram have chosen not to.
-Amar goes to Delhi and meets Mohanlal, who offers him the position of personal secretary with Jagrathan.
-Then a chain of events leads to the death of Jagrathan's pilot son, Surender, resulting in Jagrathan threatening to expose the powers-that-be unless they come clean and admit their involvement.
-Then Jagrathan is killed in a vehicle accident.
+Almost all of these freedom fighters had taken advantage of their involvement and have taken up important positions in India's administration, and these include Jagratan and Mohanlal, while others like Vehshat Ansari and Ram have chosen not to.
+Amar goes to Delhi and meets Mohanlal, who offers him the position of personal secretary with Jagratan.
+Then a chain of events leads to the death of Jagratan's pilot son, Surender, resulting in Jagratan threatening to expose the powers-that-be unless they come clean and admit their involvement.
+Then Jagratan is killed in a vehicle accident.
 Before dying, he asks Dr. Shabnam to hand over a key to Amar.
 Before Shabnam could do so, she is attacked by two unknown men, and wounded.
 Together with Amar and Rafiq Sayed Jaffrey, they locate the key - but do not know where to locate the lock.
 Then Shabnam is attacked again, but Amar rescues her.
 Amar's world is turned upside down when he is accused of treason, court-martialed, and dishonorably discharged from the army.
 Disillusioned by this, he decides to join the very forces that are involved in treason.
 And when he does he finds out that he is not amongst strangers at all.